-A new question but a commonly asked topic in the Final FRCA.
-It was generally well answered-especially indications and contraindications for caudal anaesthesia.
-Surprisingly, the anatomy component of this question (caudal anatomy) was not well answered.
+A new question on a commonly asked topic in the Final FRCA.
+It was generally well answered, especially indications and contraindications for caudal anaesthesia.
+The anatomy component of this question (caudal anatomy) was not well answered.

 Question 3: Cardiac - CPB and heparin